Public lab · Field notes, not the storefront

 Where this fits on AI Agent Management

-This journey is proof for the broader operating-system thesis.
+This lab supports the broader operating-system thesis.